All About the CAMINO EXPERIENCE

 WHEN DO I HAVE TO PAY FOR MY SPOT IN THE GROUP?

-You can secure your spot in the group with a $350 deposit now, and then the full payment is due 90 days before your program start date (you can also pay in full at the time of booking, if you prefer).
-If you are booking less than 90 days before the start date, your full payment will be due at the time of booking.
+You can secure your spot in the group with a $350 deposit, and then the full payment is due 90 days before your program start date (you can also pay in full at the time of booking, if you prefer, or, depending on when you register, opt for a three-payment plan).
+If you are booking less than 120 days before the start date, your full payment will be due at the time of booking.

 WHAT IS THE CANCELLATION AND REFUND POLICY?

 Cancellations: Your deposit of $350 is fully refundable, less a $45 administrative fee, for 30 days from the date of your initial payment.
-After 30 days, your deposit becomes non-refundable, but you retain access to all course materials received to that point.
+After 30 days, your deposit becomes non-refundable, but you retain access to all program materials (written and audio content) received to that point.

-Rescheduling: If you are unable to participate in your scheduled Camino program, and you inform Nancy at least 90 days before the scheduled start date, you may make a one-time transfer of your payment and registration to another scheduled program date.
+Rescheduling: If you are unable to participate in your scheduled Camino program, and you inform Nancy at least 90 days before the scheduled start date, you may make a one-time transfer of your payment and registration to another scheduled program date, if a spot is available.
 If this happens, all payments made become non-refundable.

 Refunds: If you are due a refund, you will receive it via Stripe within 45 days of cancellation.